anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 NFVI+VNF testing will be performed for **Verification** and **Validations** purpose.

 - **Verification** will be used to indicate conformance to design requirement specifications.
 Activities involved Reviews and Walk-Throughs to ensure the NFVI is delivered per implementation specifications.
-- **Validations** is used to indicate testing performed to confirm the actual output of a product meets the expected, or desired outcome, or behavior.
+- **Validations** is used to indicate testing performed to confirm the actual output of a product meets the expected, or desired outcome, or behaviour.
 - **Certfications**, which are Out of Scope, include a measured performance of the adherence to, and demonstrated proficiency with, all aspects of software delivery including but no limited to planning, development (of which there are no code developed/delivered), and logistics for communications.

 Source information for additional reading: